Railways in Adelaide: Electrification and modernisation

-Previously cancelled in 2013, electrification of the Gawler railway line was announced in 2018.
+Previously cancelled in 2013, electrification of the Gawler line was announced in 2018.
 Though Stage 1 electrification as far as Salisbury was initially planned, a $220 million grant from the Federal Government also allowed for Stage 2 electrification on the remainder of the line to proceed.
 Works commenced in November 2019, and after many delays electric train services began on 12 June 2022.
+The Outer Harbor railway line was rebuilt in preparation for its electrification but the project was cancelled in June 2012.